-If it’s power you want and don’t care at what expense, this baby ought to be the one for you.
+If you need this power, and you do not care how much it will cost, then this little beast should suit you.
 At 692 cubic feet per minute, it really will get those pesky leaves and debris far away from where you want them.
 However, it will do it using a lot of gas and making a lot of noise.
 A bit like a teenager; has a lot of gumption but uses up a lot of your resources.

 Because it is a backpack leaf blower some people find the design more comfortable and generally can be used for longer.
 The big engine does make it heavier so may cause some backache.
 Nonetheless, if gas and high air volume are all you require, it is the best gas blower on our list.

 You would think with the amount of gas this uses that it wouldn’t be the first pick for the environmentally conscious.
 However, the innovative X-Torq engine is actually designed to reduce emissions by up to 60% and increases fuel efficiency by 20%.
 It is known that even the best gas-powered leaf blower can cause a lot of harm but with this machine, your conscience can rest easy knowing that that harm is significantly reduced.

 The volume of the Husqvarna comes in at 104 decibels without ear protection and 94 with.
 It’s always a good idea to wear ear protection but it’s somewhat necessary with this one.
 Even if you have your earbuds in, you likely won’t hear the music at all with this beast on full pelt.